Freedom in Forgetting

 When Feeling Lasts Longer Than Memory

 When she saw him with his son, she forgot the years of separation entirely.
-She focused only on the happiness of that meeting.
+She focused only on the happiness of that moment.
 The one thing that stayed with her was that my father wasn’t there to see his son, grandson, and great-grandson together.

-She looked tearful when we talked about it later.
+She looked tearful later.

-“Argggh, I’m sorry.
 I think you feel a little sad,” I said.

 “Oh no. I don’t feel sad!”

-“Yes,” she smiled.
+Yes,” she smiled.
 “That’s it.
-It feels nice.
+It feels nice.”

-The next morning, she didn’t mention the visit - but when I did, she replied with a loving smile:
+The next morning, she didn’t mention the visit.
+But when I did, she smiled and said, “What a lovely day we all had.”

 A reminder of the freedom in forgetting.